Bot Mitigation

 Configuring a Bot Detection Policy

-• Bot Detection policies employ signature analysis and behavioral tracking to identify client traffic likely generated by automated bots rather than genuine human users.
+• Bot Detection policies employ signature based analysis and behavioral tracking to identify client traffic likely generated by automated bots rather than genuine human users.
 Legitimate bots, such as search engine crawlers, are classified as “good bots” because they perform essential search indexing operations, which can increase the visibility of your site to legitimate users.

 • Conversely, “bad bots” are known to generate malicious traffic that can compromise site availability and integrity.
 Examples of such activities include Distributed Denial of Service (DDoS) attacks and content scraping.
 To mitigate these threats, it is crucial to deploy effective bot mitigation strategies, such as IP reputation analysis, rate limiting, anomaly detection algorithms, and CAPTCHA challenges, to identify and block these harmful bots in real-time.

-• Login to the FortiADC with the username admin and password fortinet
+• Login to the FortiADC (FAD-Primary) with the username xperts2025 and password AppSec-Xp3rts2025!

 • Go to Web Application FirewallBot Detection